-The ESL UFB contract involves a partnership with Crown Fibre Holdings Limited (CFH) which is the Government entity administering the contract and the associated investment.
-The partnership is through the subsidiary ENL which both ESL and CFH hold investments in.
-The Board of ENL is made up of three delegates each from ESL and CFH plus an independent chair.
+The ESL UFB contract involves a partnership with CFH which is the Government entity administering the contract and the associated investment.
+The partnership is through the subsidiary, ENL, in which both ESL and CFH have invested.
+The Board of ENL is made up of three delegates from each of ESL and CFH and an independent chair.
 The percentage of shares and level of voting control held by each entity will change through the lifecycle of the project.

-Under the UFB project, ESL takes on an obligation to build the UFB network by 31 December 2019 which it will sell to ENL upon requirements being meet.
-The agreement includes a requirement to build to most priority users including health, education and business areas by 31 December 2015.
+Under the UFB contract, ESL takes on an obligation to build the UFB network for ENL by 31 December 2019.
+The agreement includes a requirement to build to all schools, hospitals and 90 percent of businesses by 31 December 2015.

-Enable is only able to offer wholesale services on the UFB network and is prohibited from providing retail services or to have a related party that is a vertically integrated telecommunications provider.
+Enable provides fibre broadband wholesale services to retail services providers, on the UFB network, who then on sell these wholesale services as retail fibre based broadband, voice, internet, TV, content and IT services to customers (homes and businesses).
+Enable is prohibited from providing retail services or to have a related party that is a vertically integrated telecommunications provider.